Dec. 11 and 12, 2015

 Valuables — You are responsible for your

-valuables; leave them at home or in the possession of a relative or friend.
-The
+valuables; leave them at home or with a relative or friend.
+The university is

-your tassel on the right side of your mortarboard.
-You will be
+Tassels — Position your tassel on the right side of your mortarboard.
+You will

 — Follow the instructions of the class marshals, who will assist you in lining

-in line as designated by the color of and number on your name card.
-Your college
+up according to the letter “A” or “B” and the number on your name card.
+Your

-a.m. — The class marshals will lead the four columns of the procession to
+a.m. — Class marshals will lead the two columns of the procession down the

-the Shippensburg University mace will lead the procession onto the field of the
+— The marshal carrying the mace will lead the procession into the arena

-Education and Human Services.
-Columns Three and Four will be College of Arts
+College of Education and Human Services graduates.
+Column B will be College of

 CONFERRING OF DEGREES